Hosny-Mohammed/SalamHack2025-Motqan/docs/CONTEXT.md

 - View the complete target plan, including:
   - Phases (with names, materials, descriptions, and status)
   - Sub-phases for each phase
+  - Materials and resources provided as URLs by AI
 - Mark phases or sub-phases as completed.
 - Edit target content and details.
 - Track progress visually (e.g., progress bar or percentage).